gruelbox/orko/README.md

 | `KUCOIN_API_KEY`          | Your Kucoin API key.
 Just put XXX if you don't have one. |
 | `KUCOIN_SECRET`           | Your Kucoin secret.
 Just put XXX if you don't have one.

-1. Deploy and run.
+1. Deploy and scale.
 Multiple instances will compete for the work and can be stopped/started freely.
 State is persistent.

 Health Check
 ---